-- James E. Loder, The Transforming Moment (Colorado Springs: Helmers & Howard, 1989).
+1 James E. Loder, The Transforming Moment (Colorado Springs: Helmers & Howard, 1989).
 All the references to Thomas are found in the Epilogue, especially 213-215.
-For more on Loder, see Kenneth E. Kovacs, The Relational Theology of James E. Loder: Encounter and Conviction (New York: Peter Lang, 2011). - [2] Cited in Loder, 214. - [3] Polanyi explores these ideas in his seminal work Personal Knowledge: Towards a Post-Critical Philosophy (Chicago: University of Chicago Press, 1974), and The Tacit Dimension (Chicago: University of Chicago Press, 1966). - [4] "Seeing is Believing," April 9, 2023: https://catonsvillepres.org/sermons/seeing-is-believing/.
+For more on Loder, see Kenneth E. Kovacs, The Relational Theology of James E. Loder: Encounter and Conviction (New York: Peter Lang, 2011).

+2 Cited in Loder, 214.

+3 Polanyi explores these ideas in his seminal work Personal Knowledge: Towards a Post-Critical Philosophy (Chicago: University of Chicago Press, 1974), and The Tacit Dimension (Chicago: University of Chicago Press, 1966).

+4 Always Beyond Our Grasp, March 31, 2024: https://catonsvillepres.org/sermons/always-beyond-ourgrasp/.